Registered MBACP (Accredited) Dip.Couns

 Areas of counselling I deal with

-Following your enquiry, I offer a free 15 minute phone consultation.
+Following your enquiry, I offer a free 15 minute phone consultation if needed.
 If you decide to go ahead, please see below:

 I charge a rate of £40.00 per session (One hour) The initial session is £30.00.

-Payment is via Bank transfer or cash on the same day as our session.
+Payment is via Bank transfer or cash on the same day as our session please.

 Sessions are one hour in total on a weekly basis, unless negotiated otherwise between us.